-SADLY now confined to the pages of history, the International Hotel was located in Niagara-street, Armidale, NSW.
+SADLY relegated to the pages of history, the International Hotel was located in Niagara-street, Armidale, NSW.

 During the 1920s the freehold of the pub was owned by William Joseph Doyle.